-- 1.4 The support from NRLM will include all round capacity building of the SHGs ensuring that the group functions effectively on all issues concerning their members, financial management, providing them with initial fund support to address vulnerabilities and high cost indebtedness, formation and nurturing of SHG federations, making the federations evolve as strong support organizations, making livelihoods of the poor sustainable, formation and nurturing of livelihoods organizations, skill development of the rural youth to start their own enterprises or take up jobs in organized sector, enabling these institutions to access their entitlements from the key line departments, etc. - 1.5 The implementation of NRLM has been in a Mission Mode since April, 2013.
-NRLM adopts a demand driven approach, enabling the States to formulate their own State specific poverty reduction action plans.
-NRLM enables the State rural livelihoods missions to professionalize their human resources at State, district and block level.
+- 1.4 The support from DAY-NRLM includes all round capacity building of the SHGs ensuring that the group functions effectively on all issues concerning their members, financial management, providing them with initial fund support to address vulnerabilities and high cost indebtedness, formation and nurturing of SHG federations, making the federations evolve as strong support organizations, making livelihoods of the poor sustainable, formation and nurturing of livelihoods organizations, skill development of the rural youth to start their own enterprises or take up jobs in organized sector, enabling these institutions to access their entitlements from the key line departments, etc. - 1.5 The implementation of DAY-NRLM has been in a Mission Mode since April, 2013.
+DAY-NRLM adopts a demand driven approach, enabling the States to formulate their own State specific poverty reduction action plans.
+DAY-NRLM enables the State rural livelihoods missions to professionalize their human resources at State, district and block level.
 The State missions are capacitated to deliver a wide range of quality services to the rural poor.
-NRLM emphasises continuous capacity building, imparting requisite skills and creating linkages with livelihoods opportunities for the poor, including those emerging in the organized sector, and monitoring against targets of poverty reduction outcomes.
-The blocks and districts in which all the components of NRLM will be implemented, either through the SRLMs or partner institutions or NGOs, will be the intensive blocks and districts, whereas remaining will be non-intensive blocks and districts.
-The selection of intensive districts will be done by the states based on the demographic vulnerabilities.
-It will be rolled out in a phased manner over the next 7 - 8 years.
+DAY-NRLM emphasizes continuous capacity building, imparting requisite skills and creating linkages with livelihoods opportunities for the poor, including those emerging in the organized sector, and monitoring against targets of poverty reduction outcomes.
+The blocks and districts in which all the components of DAY-NRLM will be implemented, either through the SRLMs or partner institutions or NGOs, will be the intensive blocks and districts, whereas remaining will be non-intensive blocks and districts.
+The selection of intensive districts are done by the states based on the demographic vulnerabilities.
+It will be rolled out in a phased manner over the next 7 8 years.
 All blocks in the country will become intensive blocks over time.
-The key features of NRLM have been furnished in Annex I. The key difference from SGSY have been listed in Annex II.
+The key features of DAY-NRLM have been furnished in Annex I.